History of education: China

 Although there are more than 40,000 Chinese characters in written Chinese, many are rarely used.
 Studies have shown that full literacy in the Chinese language requires a knowledge of only between three and four thousand characters.

-In China, three oral texts were used to teach children by rote memorization the written characters of their language and the basics of Confucian thought.
+In China, three oral texts were used to teach children by rote memorization of the written characters of their language and the basics of Confucian thought.

 The Thousand Character Classic, a Chinese poem originating in the 6th century, was used for more than a millennium as a primer for teaching Chinese characters to children.
 The poem is composed of 250 phrases of four characters each, thus containing exactly one thousand unique characters, and was sung in the same way that children learning the Latin alphabet may use the "alphabet song".

-Later, children also learn the Hundred Family Surnames, a rhyming poem in lines of eight characters composed in the early Song dynasty (i.e. in about the 11th century) which actually listed more than four hundred of the common surnames in ancient China.
+Later, children also learn the Hundred Family Surnames, a rhyming poem in lines of eight characters composed in the early Song dynasty (i.e. in about the 11th century) which listed more than four hundred of the common surnames in ancient China.

-From around the 13th century until the latter part of the 19th century, the Three Character Classic, which is an embodiment of Confucian thought suitable for teaching to young children, served as a child's first formal education at home.
+From around the 13th century until the latter part of the 19th century, the Three Character Classic, which is an embodiment of Confucian thought suitable for teaching young children, served as a child's first formal education at home.
 The text is written in triplets of characters for easy memorization.
 With illiteracy common for most people at the time, the oral tradition of reciting the classic ensured its popularity and survival through the centuries.
-With the short and simple text arranged in three-character verses, children learned many common characters, grammar structures, elements of Chinese history and the basis of Confucian morality.
+With the short and simple text arranged in three-character verses, children learned many common characters, grammar structures, elements of Chinese history, and the basis of Confucian morality.

 After learning Chinese characters, students wishing to ascend in the social hierarchy needed to study the Chinese classic texts.